jl-n/open-projection/notes.md

 - Make text render centrally rather than from the left DONE
 - Graticules DONE
 - Bathymetry DONE
+- Make it render quicker by not rendering the download map page until only when neccesary DONE

 - Make projection changeable
 - Ensure text is sized reasonably at all map sizes